home-assistant/home-assistant.io/source/hassio/run_local.markdown

 Before you read more on that page, please read the [add-ons turtorial][addons-turtorial].
 Now you can resize your horizen to make things in a safe way.

 First you need install a MQTT broker.
 You can use our [mqtt broker add-on][mqtt-addon].
 Make sure you use logins and disable anonymos access if you want control sensible systems.
 We provide no Hass.IO way to exchange data, that will be not realy good for security and is also to slow to exchange data between containers or stop and go stuff.
+That is the reason why we use a mqtt broker for it.

 ### {% linkable_title Sensors %}